ntustison/ANTsXMouseBrainMapping/Manuscript/abstract.md

 # Abstract {-}

-Precision mapping techniques coupled with high resolution image acquisition of the mouse brain permit the study of the spatial organization of gene activity and their mutual interaction for a comprehensive view of salient structural/functional relationships.
+Precision mapping techniques coupled with high resolution image acquisition of the mouse brain permit the study of the spatial organization of gene expression and their mutual interaction for a comprehensive view of salient structural/functional relationships.
 Such research is facilitated by standardized anatomical coordinate systems, such as the well-known Allen Common